 Expect that you’ll currently need to wear a mask onboard in shared spaces.
 This may include lounges, lobby areas, and restrooms.
 This is a precaution taken to ensure the safety of guests.

 If you're in the privacy of your stateroom you can unmask.

 The mask-wearing policy off-board is guided by the rules and regulations of the destination.
 While you may not need to wear a mask in areas on the beach in St. Maarten, for example, you may need to wear a mask as you walk around in a small group or pod on a shared tour.

 Some Cruise Lines Have their Own Insurance, including Housing Agreements, in the Event You Get COVID Onboard

-If you catch the COVID virus during your trip while you're staying onboard, and the cruise line needs you disembark to quarantine on land, some cruise lines have housing agreements figured out to help you do so.
-Which means, you won’t feel abandoned or stranded in the event you test positive while cruising.
+If you catch the COVID virus during your trip while you're staying onboard, and the cruise line needs you to disembark to quarantine on land, some cruise lines have housing agreements figured out to help you do so.
+This means you won’t feel abandoned or stranded in the event you test positive while cruising.

 This is why it's extra important to opt into a cruise line's additional-cost insurance policy right now and to make sure you read through it.
 Or, at the very least, understand what their included, baseline insurance (if they have it) covers.